BuffaloBorn/aws_cert/review_questions/ch13_AWS_Risk_&_Compliance.md

 - B. AWS has developed a strategic business plan to identify any risks and implemented controls to mitigate or manage those risks.
 Customers do not need to develop and maintain their own risk management plans.
-- C. AWS has developed a strategic business plan to identify any risks and has implemented controls to mitigate or manage those risks.
-Customers should also develop and maintain their own risk management plans to ensure they are compliant with any relevant controls and certifications.
+- **C. AWS has developed a strategic business plan to identify any risks and has implemented controls to mitigate or manage those risks.
+Customers should also develop and maintain their own risk management plans to ensure they are compliant with any relevant controls and certifications.**
 - D. Neither AWS nor the customer needs to worry about risk management, so no plan is needed from either party.

+Answer: C

 11.The AWS control environment is in place for the secure delivery of AWS Cloud service offerings.
 Which of the following does the collective control environment NOT explicitly include?

 - A. People
-- B. Energy
+- **B. Energy**
 - C. Technology
 - D. Processes

+Answer: B

 12.Who is responsible for the configuration of security groups in an AWS environment?